-In this section, we conclude that DQC1 calculates the trace of a normalized unitary matrix by performing measurements on a single photon state.
-This is the quantum and discrete version of the optical integration described in the previous section: it is quantum because it deals with single photon states and discrete because it deals with discrete matrices.
+In summary, DQC1 computes the trace of a normalized unitary matrix through measurements on a single-photon state.
+This represents the quantum and discrete analogue of the optical integration described in the previous section: quantum, because it involves single-photon states; and discrete, because it operates on discrete matrices.

 An important remark here is that all other degrees of freedom of the photon are traced out, and only the polarization state is measured.